Who's Who at MBird 2018

 He received his Master of Divinity from Trinity Episcopal School for Ministry in 2008.
 Before coming to St. Alban's, he served churches in Pittsburgh and Houston.
 Aaron is a contributor to the Mockingbird blog and magazine, and President of the Board of Directors of Mockingbird Ministries.
 He is a member of the Better Together BU Advisory Board

 Aaron's wife, Andrea, is originally from Michigan, and holds two degrees from the Fashion Institute of Technology in New York City.
 She has worked in church ministry, apparel design, and as a non-profit director and event planner.
 Married since 2002, Aaron and Andrea are proud parents of three children.

 The Magills & Co. - Tyler, TX

 Matt and Megan Magill met on the stage in 1998 and have been at home together there ever since.
 They were married in 2001 and moved to New York City to pursue careers in music and theater.
 Having relocated to Tyler, TX in 2010, Matt and Megan now regularly perform around Texas and occasionally far beyond.
-These days Matt is the Downtown Arts Initiative for Bethel Bible Church Downtown and Megan has a musical theatre studio.
+Matt is the Downtown Arts Initiative for Bethel Bible Church Downtown and Megan is the artistic director of Magill Musical Theatre Studio.
 The couple also work for their non-profit, B3 Ministries, where they use their music, performances and productions as opportunities to bridge the gap between the church and the community around them.
-Their new record Down Is Up Is Down features guitarist Marc Ford (The Black Crowes) and can be found with their other releases, Matt Magill: Song x Song, The Magills: The Sting and The Honey, and The Magills: …And The Kings County Sound , on iTunes and www.themagills.bandcamp.com.
+Down Is Up Is Down is their newest release and features guitarist Marc Ford (The Black Crowes) and can be found with their other music, Matt Magill: Song x Song, The Magills: The Sting and The Honey, and The Magills: …And The Kings County Sound , on iTunes and www.themagills.bandcamp.com.